gusridd/JS2Moose/README.md

 4) Open the file index.html with a Web Browser

-5) Paste your JavaScript code into the the left textarea, then click the button labeled "getMSE".
-The resulting MSE code will be generated into the right textarea
+5) Paste your JavaScript code into the the left textarea

 6) Click the button labeled "getMSE"